conor-ob/putting-pals/README.md

 ## TODO

+- [ ] remove warnings from prod deployment
+  - [ ] [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+Please use a userland alternative instead.
+  - [ ] ExperimentalWarning: SQLite is an experimental feature and might change at any time (--experimental-sqlite ??)
 - [ ] refactor API
   - [ ] Create PGA tour graphql types
   - [ ] Create display types (name TBD) for all PGA tour graphql types